QubesOS/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     Show this help message and exit
 -l, --list
     List properties of a specified VM
+-g, --get
+    Get a single property of a specified VM
 -s, --set
     Set properties of a specified VM